Masmiseim36/nxpSDK/boards/evkmimxrt1060/aws_examples/ota_demo_enet/readme.txt

 Prepare the Demo
 ================
 Prior launching the demo it is recommended to pre-build modified version of the application in .bin format to test the OTA update process.
+For the new version to get recognized it is required to use a higher version number in xAppFirmwareVersion structure.
+This may be achieved e.g. by modifying the initialization macros used.
 It is also required to have ota_bootloder programmed to the FLASH memory.
 Please see readme for the ota_bootloader for details.
 For comprehensive guide on seeting up AWS OTA, please see "AWS OTA User Guide.pdf" document.